adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #150 Still struggling to get back into the grove of things.
 I think I just need to at least open the website.

 #151 Tomorrow another day.
 Will try to make some progress.

+#152 Got the axle out today!
+But didn't get much done on the class aspect.